-When you have to display dozen of channels in many elements - instruments, you must for clear appearance arrange all this with:
+When you have to display dozen of channels in many elements - widgets, you must for clear appearance arrange all this with:

-Make sure that your instrument is still selected (simply click on the element to select it, a white box around it will indicate the selection).
+Make sure that your widget is still selected (simply click on it to select it, a white box around it will indicate the selection).
 Now you have two possibilities:

-- Drag the element and drop it where you need it
+- Drag the widget and drop it where you need it

 - Use the arrow keys to move it in the desired direction